vibr77-zz/gpio-ir-tx-vibr/README.md

 ```
 You should see the log regarding gpio-ir-tx-vibr

-Now load the new kernel driver in the kernel
+### Step 6 - Now load the new kernel driver in the kernel
 ```
 sudo rmmod gpio-ir-tx
 sudo insmod gpio-ir-tx